coisu/Libasm/README.md

 ### **Key Changes**

-1. **Explicit Control**:
+1. **Explicit Control**
    - Replaced `lodsb` and `stosb` with explicit `mov` instructions:
      - `mov dh, byte [rsi + rcx]` for loading.
      - `mov byte [rdi + rcx], dh` for storing.
    - This ensures that `rsi` and `rdi` are not modified unintentionally.

-2. **Removed Direction Flag Dependency**:
+2. **Removed Direction Flag Dependency**
    - Eliminated the need for `cld` by using explicit address calculations (`rsi + rcx`, `rdi + rcx`).
    - This makes the function independent of the direction flag, ensuring consistent behavior.

-3. **Improved Debuggability**:
+3. **Improved Debuggability**
    - By explicitly showing all memory operations, the function becomes easier to debug and trace in case of errors.

-4. **Register Isolation**:
+4. **Register Isolation**
    - The final code ensures that only `dh` is used for temporary storage, avoiding any modifications to critical registers like `rsi` or `rdi`.

 ---